 The following are links to useful resources for patients with blood disorders and their providers.

-Canadian Health & Family: This organization has a new program focusing on raising awareness of von Willebrand disease with expert Dr. Paula James. to learn more about this program, and view two videos about VWD, please visit: www.healthandfamily.ca/VonWillebrand
+Canadian Health & Family: This organization has a new program focusing on raising awareness of von Willebrand disease with expert Dr. Paula James.
+To learn more about this program and about VWD, please visit: www.healthandfamily.ca/VonWillebrand

 Cooley’s Anemia Foundation: The Cooley’s Anemia Foundation is dedicated to serving people afflicted with various forms of thalassemia, most notably the major form of this genetic blood disease, Cooley’s anemia/thalassemia major.

 COR2ED: This organization has a video resource called “Bleeding Disorders and Periods: What to Expect” developed by experts, and in collaboration with patients, to help girls with a bleeding disorder understand what to expect from the start of menstruation and what can be done about heavy menstrual bleeding.

 Below are the links to their video: